 You may have noticed by now that Original Medicare (Parts A and B) does not include prescription drugs.
 Even though it isn’t included in your initial plan, you will encounter penalty fees if you do not purchase a prescription drug plan during your initial eligibility period (up to three months before and after your 65th birthday).

-There are a couple ways for you to get the prescription drug coverage that you need.
+There are a couple of ways for you to get the prescription drug coverage that you need.

 Medicare Advantage plans encompass Original Medicare (parts A and B) and additional coverage for costs such as dental care and prescription drugs.

 Note: Even though Medicare Advantage includes supplemental pieces, it is not the same thing as Medicare Supplements.

 If you have Original Medicare, you can also get your prescription drug coverage with a Part D-only plan.
 Prescription drug plans, or PDPs, can also be purchased as an addition to an MSA (Medicare Savings Account), or PFFS (private-fee-for-service) plan.